How has COVID-19 changed the way Turo operates?

 Please contact our customer support team at 415-965-4525.
 Press option 1 for roadside assistance if a guest is unable to return a car for a reason related to COVID-19.
 We’ll do everything in our power to ensure that you’re supported if a guest can’t return a car.

-Has Turo lowered the booking volume or earnings criteria for All-Star Host and Power Host status in light of COVID-19?
+Has Turo adjusted the criteria for All-Star Host or Power Host status in light of COVID-19?

 Has there been change in support offered by Turo?